Skip to Content

 Camber Sands

-If you’re fond of sand dunes and salty air… Pack up a picnic (Simon the Pieman in Lion Street will assist) and head to the beach.
-Camber Sands is a huge, glorious stretch of pale sand with a backdrop of massive dunes and one of the best things to do near Rye if you have kids.
+Pack up a picnic (Simon the Pieman in Lion Street will assist) and head to the beach.
+Camber Sands is a vast, glorious stretch of pale sand with a backdrop of massive dunes, and it’s one of the best things to do with kids near Rye.

 Can you walk from Rye to Camber Sands?